PIReTship/bookdata-tools/docs/implementation/pipeline.md

 The pipeline can be configured through the `config.yaml` file.
 We keep this file, along with the generated pipeline, committed to git; if you change it, we recommend working in a branch.
-After changing the file, you need to regenerate the pipeline with `update-pipeline.py` for changes to take effect.
+After changing the file, you need to regenerate the pipeline with `render-pipeline` for changes to take effect.

 See the comments in that file for details.
 Right now, two things can be
 configured: